-Now I’m not going to get into whether or not the DLC is worth it — for that you can check out our original post detailing the Season Pass — but what we are most interested in is the idea that this Arkham Knight DLC, which likely shows how Batgirl became Oracle, could potentially lead to a standalone Batgirl game.
+Now I’m not going to get into whether or not the DLC is worth it, but what we are most interested in is the idea that this Arkham Knight DLC, which likely shows how Batgirl became Oracle, could potentially lead to a standalone Batgirl game.

 To date, a Batgirl game doesn’t exist (neither does any female superhero game to my knowledge for that matter).
 The image teaser for the Arkham Knight DLC showed a great iteration of the Batgirl costume — one that’s not supposed to be an overly-sexy Batgirl, but instead a strong counterpart to Batman.

 We’re hoping this is the type of hero Batgirl is portrayed as in Rocksteady’s upcoming Batman game because it’s the only Batgirl we want to see more of.
 Barbara Gordon as Batgirl is certainly one of the stronger female characters in comic books, and if anyone deserves a standalone game, it would probably be Batgirl.

 Batgirl as a female Batman can really stand on her own two feet, and doesn’t have to rely on nor follow Batman; she has the independence that makes her a great role model.
 Mike Madrid, author of the fantastic The Supergirls: Fashion, Feminism, Fantasy, and the History of Comic Book Heroines, said it best, “she wears his symbol on her chest, but she is not his girlfriend or faithful handmaiden.”